 Chilling in the hot pool at Hveravellir

-There was an old route through this area, which is referred to in the Viking Sagas with the first references being from around the year 900.
+There was an old route through this area, referred to in the Viking Sagas, with the earliest references dating to around the year 900.
 This road is called Kjalvegur road.

 The oldest first-hand descriptions of Hveravellir date back to 1752, when the travellers Eggert Ólafsson and Bjarni Pálsson wrote about this area in their travelogue.